esbenp/pdf-bot/README.md

   Commands:

     api                   Start the API
+    install
+    generate [jobID]      Generate PDF for job
     jobs [options]        List all completed jobs
     ping [jobID]          Attempt to ping webhook for job ping:retry-failed
-    pings [jobId]         List pings for a job push [options] [url]  Push new job to the queue shift                 Run the next job in the queue
+    pings [jobId]         List pings for a job purge [options]       Will remove all completed jobs push [options] [url]  Push new job to the queue shift                 Run the next job in the queue
 ```